AKitavtsev/server-post/README.md

 - `sql/` - sql database migration queries.
 Database is built and minimal initial seeding is ensured
 - `bat/`- batch files for easy testing of the application.
 Contains requests to the server passed by the `curl` utility for all endpoints of entities (for Windows).
 In addition, a `test.bat` is a series of requests to fill the database for testing filtering and sorting of posts, `where-order.bat` - examples of tests for filtering and sorting of posts, `token.bat` - to refresh the token.
 - `sh/`- shell script files for easy testing of the application.
 Contains requests to the server passed by the `curl` utility for all endpoints of entities (for Linux).
-- `image/` - folder from which you can upload photos to the database.

 ## Endpoints